JacDo/Indonesia/README.md

 In addition, keep those to files at hand:
 1. `impute_function`: Impute missing raster values based on the next closest raster pixel
 1. `inla_function`: A simple copy-and-paste of useful discontinued functions (INLA, INLAutils)
+1. `coromap.clean_file_name`: Make names of files consistent
+1. `loocv_function`: a modified version from the LOOCV-function for GAM (originally taken from SardineForest)